DreymaR/BigBagKbdTrixPKL/README.md

     - ...edit the image settings, replacing AWide/CAWide/CAngle with 'Angle' to get normal ISO_Angle images without German letters, or...
     - ...make new help images in an image editor by copying and combining from the ones you need.
 I use Gimp for such tasks.
 * If you do want to generate a set of help images from your layout you must get Inkscape and run the EPKL Help Image Generator (HIG).
+    - You can download Inkscape for instance from [PortableApps.com]{InkPrt], or install it properly.
+Make sure it's version 1.0 or newer.
+    - Point to your Inkscape in the [ImgGen_Settings](./Files/ImgGenerator/EPKL_ImgGen_Settings.ini) file.
+    - By default, the HIG looks for Inkscape in `C:\PortableApps\InkscapePortable\InkscapePortable.exe`, so you could just put it there.
     - To see the "Create help images..." menu option, advancedMode must be on in [EPKL_Settings][PklIni].
     - The HIG will make images for the currently active layout.
-    - You can download Inkscape for instance from PortableApps.com, and point to it in the [ImgGen_Settings](./Files/ImgGenerator/EPKL_ImgGen_Settings.ini) file.
-    - By default, the HIG looks for Inkscape in `C:\PortableApps\InkscapePortable\InkscapePortable.exe`, so you could just put it there.
     - I recommend making state images only at first, since a full set of about 80 dead key images takes a _long_ time!